What is a Self-Directed IRA?

 While traditional IRAs investments can only prove to be beneficial until the day your take withdrawals or reach your retirement age, real estate IRA investments allow you to buy, sell or flip properties and move funds from one project to another while maintaining the tax deferral status of the IRA.

-In a world of mutual funds, bonds and stocks, where the markets keep changing uncertainly, real estate is a relatively stable sector that allows you to pick any property of your preference after due diligence.
+In a world of mutual funds, bonds and stocks, where the markets keep changing, real estate is a relatively stable sector that allows you to pick a property of your preference after due diligence.
+There have been real estate market crashes in the past, but over the long term, the market has proven to be relatively stable.

 Downsides of Investing in Real Estate using Your Self-Directed IRA